scala-steward/dag4s/README.md

 # dag4s

-An experimental DAG library with support for FP scala and it's associated libaries (cats, scalaz, etc)..
+An experimental DAG library with support for FP scala and its associated FP libraries.